Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-faq.md

 There is no limit on the number of AVSs that an Operator can opt-in to.
 However, the Operator needs to ensure they have sufficient infrastructure capacity for the AVSs they opt-in to.

-#### How to resolve the error "No contract code at given address" imply?

-Ensure that your operator is pointing to the correct RPC service and that it is accessible from your operator ([example](https://chainlist.org/)).

 #### What is the process for rotating the keys for an existing operator?
 How can I register again and carry over the stake to a new key?